zachariahcox/slsa/docs/spec/draft/threats.md

 ### (B) Authoring & reviewing

-An adversary introduces a change through the official source control management interface without any special administrator privileges.
+An adversary without any special administrator privileges attempts to introduce a change counter to the declared intent of the source by following the producer's official source control process.

-Threats in this category *can* be mitigated by code review or some other controls during the authoring/reviewing process, at least in theory.
-Contrast this with (A), where such controls are likely ineffective.
+Threats in this category can be mitigated by following source control management best practices.

 #### (B1) Submit change without review

 <details><summary>Directly submit without review</summary>

-*Threat:* Submit bad code to the source repository without another person reviewing.
+*Threat:* Submit code to the source repository without another person reviewing.

-*Mitigation:* Source repository requires two-person approval for all changes.
+*Mitigation:* The producer can require pre-approval for all changes.

-*Example:* Adversary directly pushes a change to a GitHub repo's `main` branch.
+*Example:* Adversary directly pushes a change to a git repo's `main` branch.
-Solution: Configure GitHub's "branch protection" feature to require pull request reviews on the `main` branch.
+Solution: The producer can configure branch protection rules on the `main` branch.
+A best practice would be to required pre-approval of any changes via a change management tool (such a as GitHub pull request).

 </details>
-<details><summary>Review own change through a sock puppet account</summary>

-*Threat:* Propose a change using one account and then approve it using another account.

-*Mitigation:* Source repository requires approval from two different, trusted persons.
-If the proposer is trusted, only one approval is needed; otherwise two approvals are needed.
-The software producer maps accounts to trusted persons.
+<details><summary>Single actor controls multiple accounts</summary>

+*Threat:* An actor is able to control multiple account and effectively approve their own code changes.

+*Mitigation:* The produce must ensure that no actor is able to control or influence multiple accounts with review privileges.

-*Example:* Adversary creates a pull request using a secondary account and then approves and merges the pull request using their primary account.
-Solution:
+*Example:* Adversary creates a pull request using a secondary account and approves it using their primary account.

-Configure branch protection to require two approvals and ensure that all repository contributors and owners map to unique persons.
+Solution: The producer must require strongly authenticated user accounts and ensure that all accounts map to unique persons.
+A common vector for this attack is to take over a robot account with the permission to contribute code.
+Control of the robot and an actors own legitimate account is enough to exploit this vulnerability.

 </details>
 <details><summary>Use a robot account to submit change</summary>